juliantormes/Budget-Tracker/README.md

     ```bash
    python manage.py runserver

-## API Integration
+## Project Status

-This project consumes external APIs to fetch financial data.
-You'll need to obtain API keys and configure them in your settings.
-Please refer to the documentation of the respective APIs for guidance.
+### Current Tasks

+- **Refactor Application:** Our first priority is to refactor the application for a cleaner architecture, ensuring that business logic is cleanly separated from presentation and data access layers.

+- **Implement CQRS:** We plan to implement the CQRS pattern to enhance performance and maintainability, making the application more scalable.

+- **Testing:** Comprehensive tests will be written and integrated into a CI pipeline for ongoing quality assurance.

 ## Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or a pull request, please feel free to contribute.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-MIT

 ## Acknowledgements

 Hat tip to everyone who contributed to the tools and libraries we used in this project.
+We appreciate your support and collaboration.

 Thank you for exploring the Budget Tracker Project! 🚀